Join us in the south of France where you will be able to write without distractions to your heart’s content!

 We are all born storytellers – this retreat will help you to tell your story in such a way that it will not only help you, but will help others too – whether you want to write fiction (mysteries, romance, horror, dystopian, young adult etc.) or non-fiction (memoir, biography, self-help etc.)

 Your story, in your own voice, can make a difference.
 By writing your story, you can share fear, frustration, sorrow and joy and find common ground with others so that you can connect and communicate with them.

 On this retreat you will discover how to:

 - Combine writing and walking to release writing blocks,

 - Process and use real-life experiences to enrich your writing,

 - Relax and recharge your writing (and all other!) batteries

 - Self-publish your book

-Do you long to write a book, but you don’t know where to begin?
+Do you long to write a book/screen play, but you don’t know where to begin?
 Or maybe you have lost your writing mojo?
 Or maybe you think you do not have any stories worth telling?
 This retreat will inspire you to write your story and empower you to incorporate a lifetime of experiences, emotions, characters, settings and plot twists into your writing.